 Once you know your approximate win-rate, you can use a Poker Variance Calculator to see what a typical amount of variance can look like over a given hand sample.
 It is a general consensus among poker pros that you need at least 100,000 hands to have a pretty good idea of your true win-rate, but for live players, 50,000 is more attainable.

 Once you play around with the variance calculator above, you will quickly realize the impact that variance has over a given sample.
-For example, here’s a look at the range of possible long term results for a player with a win-rate of 20 BB/100:
+For example, here’s a simulated range of possible long term results for a player with a win-rate of 20 BB/100:

 The maroon line (with the red arrow) is the worst possible result for our hypothetical player, while the light blue line (with the blue arrow) is the best possible result.
 Notice the huge gap between them and the fact that the maroon line goes through many more downswings throughout the sample.
 Thanks, variance!